 The light metal alloys are the optimal practical choice for this.
-Paper and synthetic materials are elastomeric – they depend for their elasticity upon the folding and unfolding of long molecular chains, which is a non-linear and relatively slow process.
+Paper and synthetic materials are elastomeric – they depend upon the folding and unfolding of long molecular chains for their elasticity, a non-linear and relatively slow process.

 Sound quality is subjective and loudspeaker design is a compromise – factoring bandwidth, response consistency, transient performance, distortion and impedance parameters.
 Most of these characteristics are interrelated and you cannot change one without affecting many of the others.
 The Jordan approach has always been to use the most appropriate materials and work with the laws of physics.

 This is not a matter of fashion.
-We pioneered the use of full-range metal cone drive units in 1963 with the release of the Jordan-Watts Module.
-Other manufacturers have attempted to copy the Jordan controlled flexure cone technology but we feel that our developments continue to lead the field.
+We pioneered the use of full-range metal cone drive units in 1964 with the release of the Jordan-Watts Module.
+Our Controflex™ cone is continuously improved and we feel that our developments continue to lead the field.

 Why do you use a 100 mm diameter cone?

-It is the ideal compromise of a number of factors, including bass and treble extension, moving mass, transient response and frequency response.
-Balancing these gives us the 100mm cone size.
-The Eikona 2 has an exceptionally smooth response which extends to beyond audibility for the vast majority of listeners.
+It is the ideal compromise of a number of factors, including bass and treble extension, moving mass, transient response, and frequency response.
+Balancing these gives us the 100 mm cone size.
+The Eikona has an exceptionally smooth response which extends to beyond audibility for the vast majority of listeners.
 It is enough to get the full atmosphere and texture of acoustic and orchestral music.

-Are there any advantages in using more than one Eikona per enclosure?
+Are there any advantages to using more than one Eikona per enclosure?

 Will the performance of your drive units be improved if I coat the cones with Audio Supergunk ™?

-If it would, we would have done it.
-Coating the cone will alter the mass, affect damping and quite possibly glue up the works.
-It will certainly alter the carefully balanced design of the Eikona and we do not recommend it.
+If it would, we would have already done it.
+Coating the cone with damping material or magic dots may alter the mass, affect damping and quite possibly glue up the works.
+It will certainly alter the carefully balanced design of the Eikona and will invalidate the guarantee.